alatarum/frugen/README.md

 static and shared versions of libfru will be compiled.
 When both options are disabled libfru will be linked statically into frugen, while other libraries are linked shared.

-E.g. to compile debug version use the following command:
+To compile debug version use the following command:

     cmake -DCMAKE_BUILD_TYPE=Debug -DDEBUG_OUTPUT=yes .. && make